uoregon/WPSpin/README.md

 - Clone or copy project folder into wp-content/plugins directory
-- Install the SpinPapi PHP client by running the commands *git submodule init* and *git submodule update* in the WPSpin root directory
+- Install the SpinPapi PHP client by running the commands *git submodule init* and *git submodule update* in the WPSpin root directory.
+Alternately, you can download the client from [Bitbucket](https://bitbucket.org/spinitron/spinpapi-php-client) and place it in this plugin's root directory.
 - Ensure that the WPSpin/spinpapi/tmp folder is writable by the web server user
 - Activate plugin from WordPress plugins screen
 - Click 'Spinitron' in WordPress menu